-You are responsible for coordinating a time for a site visit about midway through your field experience (in person or via zoom).
-The site visit provides an opportunity for the field experience coordinator to observe your site and meet key individuals involved with your field experience.
+The Field Experience Coordinator will reach out to you and your preceptor to coordinate a time for an optional site visit about midway through your field experience (in person or via zoom).
+The site visit provides an opportunity for the field experience coordinator to check in about your progress, share highlights, and concerns about your field experience.